LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 To https://github.com/YourGithubLogin/Range-Validator.git
  * [new branch]      master -> master
 </pre>
-Go to the github website to see what happened: the whole code base is in the online repository too, updated to our last commit (aka our first, unique commit for the moment).
-From now on we can work on our code from any machine having a <code>git</code> client.
-To do so we must be diligent and committing and pushing our changes when is the moment, to maintain the online repository up to date.
+Go to the github website to see what happened: the whole code base is in the online repository too, updated to our last commit (a.k.a. our first and only commit for the moment).
+From now on we can work on our code on any machine that has a <code>git</code> client.
+To do so we must be diligent and commit and push our changes when it is time, to keep the online repository up to date.
 Clean yard, happy master mason.

-A whole day is passed, well.. two days, and we did not wrote a single line of perl code: we are starting the right way!
+A whole day has passed, well.. two days, and we did not write a single line of perl code yet.
+We are starting the right way!
 Time to go to sleep with a well prepared playground.